Pr0methee/Calculatrice/README.md

 ## The Project :

 This project is a minimalist calculator made in java.
+The main file is `Executable.java`.

 ## Folder Structure